fuzzy31u/podflower/DEMO.md

 ## Demo Script for Presentation

 1. **Introduction (30 seconds)**
-   - "ADK-PodFlow automates Japanese podcast production with 10 AI agents"
+   - "PodFlower automates Japanese podcast production with 10 AI agents"
    - "From raw recording to social media in one command"

 2. **Architecture Overview (60 seconds)**